kaibra/finalytics/README.md

 ### Waterfall-chart
 ![Waterfall-chart](doc/waterfall-chart.png)
 The waterfall-chart visualizes each transaction after another.
 Each bar of a transaction is painted at the position of the current total balance.
-The chart for a month always starts with 0 as balance.
+A waterfall-chart of a month starts at the balance from the end of previous month and at 0 if it is the first month rendered.

 ## Technologies used